Bayonnaise/reddit/README.md

 reddit
 ======
-**Week 9 Friday challenge**
+**Week 9 Friday Challenge**

-Screenshot
---

-![Image1](https://github.com/Bayonnaise/reddit/blob/master/app/assets/images/reddit.png)

 Objectives
 --
 Build a simple Reddit clone using Rails.
 Include tabs for sorting the posts by the usual metrics (Hot, Top, Rising, New etc), and allow logged in users to add and rate posts.
 Posts can be text or a link.

+Screenshot
+--

+![Image1](https://github.com/Bayonnaise/reddit/blob/master/app/assets/images/reddit.png)

 Development status
 --